This guide provides instructions on how to configure the Teams Notification provider,

 - Post In: In drop down select Channel

-- Adaptive Card: Click in text box , and in the blue bar to the right, click on "fx".
-Click on Dynamic content.
-Click on Body message.
-Click on Add.
+- Adaptive Card: Click in text box , and in the blue bar to the right, then click on the spark icon spark icon (⚡️) and select Body message

 - Click on Save.